mobiletest2016/machine-learning-articles/articles/what-is-a-variational-autoencoder-vae.md

 They achieve this through two main differences (Shafkat, 2018; Rocca, 2019; Jordan, 2018A):

 - Firstly, recall that classic autoencoders output one value per dimension when mapping input data to latent state.
-VAEs don't do this: rather, they output a Gaussian probability distribution with some mean \[latex\]\\mu\[/latex\] and standard deviation \[latex\]\\sigma\[/latex\] for every dimension.
+VAEs don't do this: rather, they output a Gaussian probability distribution with some mean $\\mu$ and standard deviation $\\sigma$ for every dimension.
 For example, when the latent state space has seven dimensions, you'd thus get seven probability distributions that together represent state, as a probability distribution across space.
 - Secondly, contrary to classic autoencoders - which minimize reconstruction loss only - VAEs minimize a combination of reconstruction loss and a probability comparison loss called [Kullback-Leibler divergence](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-use-kullback-leibler-divergence-kl-divergence-with-keras.md).
 This enforces the regularization we so deeply need.

 These two differences allow them to be both _continuous_ and, quite often, _complete_, making VAEs candidates for generative processes.